 If you do not have an attorney, ask the judge to grant your requests for all relief you have asked for in your petition (such as Custody, Child Support, Counseling, etc.).

 If you are in danger, call 911.
-Show the police the final order.
+Show the law enforcement officer the final order.

 Save evidence of violations by keeping voice messages, text messages, and anything else that can show there was a violation.